opensearch-project/documentation-website/_benchmark/user-guide/target-throughput.md

 # Target throughput

 Target throughput is key to understanding the OpenSearch Benchmark definition of **latency**.
-Target throughput is the rate at which OpenSearch Benchmark issues requests, assuming that responses will be returned instantaneously. `target-throughput` is one of the common workload parameters that can be set for each test and is measured in operations per second.
+Target throughput is the rate at which OpenSearch Benchmark issues requests, assuming that responses will be returned instantaneously. `target-throughput` is a common workload parameter that can be set for each test and is measured in operations per second.

-There are two types of testing modes when using OpenSearch Benchmark, both of which are related to throughput, latency, and service time:
+OpenSearch Benchmark has two types of testing modes, both of which are related to throughput, latency, and service time:

 - [Benchmarking mode](#benchmarking-mode): Latency is measured the same as service time.
-- [Throughput-throttled mode](#throughput-throttled-mode): Latency is service-time plus the time a request spends waiting in the queue.
+- [Throughput-throttled mode](#throughput-throttled-mode): Latency is service time plus the time that a request spends waiting in the queue.

 ## Benchmarking mode

 When you do not specify a `target-throughput`, OpenSearch Benchmark latency tests are performed in **Benchmarking mode**.
 In **Benchmarking mode**, the OpenSearch client sends requests to the OpenSearch cluster as fast as possible.
-After the cluster it receives a response from the prior request sent, Benchmark sends the next request immediately to the OpenSearch client without waiting.
+After the cluster receives a response from the previous request, OpenSearch Benchmark sends the next request immediately to the OpenSearch client without delay.
 In this testing mode, latency is identical to service time.

 ## Throughput-throttled mode

 **Throughput** measures the rate at which OpenSearch Benchmark issues requests, assuming that responses will be returned instantaneously.
-However, users can set a `target-throughput` is one of the common workload parameters that can be set for each test and is measured in operations per second.
+However, users can set a `target-throughput`, which is a common workload parameter that can be set for each test and is measured in operations per second.

-OpenSearch Benchmark always issues one request at a time for a single client thread, specified as `search-clients` in the workload parameters.
+OpenSearch Benchmark issues one request at a time for a single client thread, which is specified as `search-clients` in the workload parameters.
 If `target-throughput` is set to `0`, OpenSearch Benchmark issues a request immediately after it receives the response from the previous request.
 If the `target-throughput` is not set to `0`, OpenSearch Benchmark issues the next request to match the `target-throughput`, assuming that responses are returned instantaneously.

 When you want to simulate the type traffic you might encounter when deploying a production cluster, set the `target-throughput` in your benchmark test to match to the rate of requests you think the production cluster might receive.
 The following examples illustrate how the set `target-throughput` affects the latency measurement.